jmanlapid/media-fragments/README.md

 Open index.html in a browser after installing dependencies.
 The sample rugby video is already included.

+### Whats left to do but don't have time for better app
+* Wrap all the inputs in forms so you can press enter
+* More commenting to show whats going on in my code
+* Use webserver to serve template urls (component templates are empty but thats where they should be instead of index.html)
+* Use protractor to build out angular unit tests
+* Better design (not my strong point)
+* Overlay the spinner over the video instead of hiding the video

 ### Optional Features Developed

 * ✓ The ability to automatically jump to the next clip after it finishes, with a 3 second waiting period and appropriate loading animation.